 Views from the frontline

-We’re working with 750 communities in 50 countries to reduce the risk of disasters.
+We worked with 750 communities in 50 countries to reduce the risk of disasters

-Implemented by GNDR members and partners in each country, our flagship Views from the Frontline programme ensures that development decisions are informed by people most at risk.
+Implemented by GNDR members and partners in each country, our flagship Views from the Frontline programme ensured that development decisions are informed by people most at risk.

 States have committed to international targets and frameworks for building community resilience, but there is still a huge gap between these global policies and what happens at the local level.